guillermooo/sublime-undocs/source/basic_concepts.rst

 documentation.

-An evolution of Vintage called Vintageous_ offers a better Vi editing experience and is updated more often.
-Vintageous_ is an open source project, just as Vintage_, only it's not maintained by the Sublime Text owners.
+An evolution of Vintage called Vintageous_ offers a better Vi editing experience and is updated more often than Vintage.
+Vintageous_ is an open source project, just as Vintage_.

 .. _Vintage: http://www.sublimetext.com/docs/3/vintage.html
 .. _Vintageous: http://guillermooo.bitbucket.org/Vintageous